lukelovekin/T3A1_workbook/README.md

 Other than rails default gems, gems that were used include
   - Devise
       - A very common, battle-tested, open-sourced gem used to authenticate new and existing user also making it easy for allowing user authorisation to hide certain things from certain users.
 Devise comes with views and controllers that can be used for almost any webpage
-  - aws-sdk-s3
+  - AWS-SDK-s3
       - This gem is needed in conjunction with active storage and Amazons S3 Bucket to store images on the internet

-- Third Party Software
+- Third-Party Software
   - Heroku
     - An online deployment website/ server/cloud used for hosting my website
   - Github